Redundancy and Reorganisations

 Examples of when someone may be genuinely redundant include:

-- the work the person does is no longer needed due to a downturn of business, a new line of work which requires a different skill set, or a new process being introduced (see below under “redundancy situations);
+- the work the person does is no longer needed due to a downturn of business, a new line of work which requires a different skill set, or a new process being introduced;

-- the employee’s job no longer exists because the work is being done by other employees;
+- when the employee’s job no longer exists because the work is being done by other employees;

 - the workplace has closed because the employer has ceased trading or has become insolvent;